Ackson507/Macroeconomic-Modeling-with-VAR-and-VECM-Models/README.md

 ## 1️⃣ Definition and Understanding of key macroeconomic variable Indicators).

 Below is the simplified definition of some of the macroeconoic indicators and their meaning to any in relation to the economy of a country:
-- Inflation_%: The percentage change in the price level of goods and services (dependent variable).
+- Inflation_%: The percentage change in the price level of goods and services
-- IR_%: Interest rates set by the central bank (independent variable).
+- IR_%: Interest rates set by the central bank
-- Forex_K/USD: Exchange rate of the local currency (Kwacha) to the US dollar (independent variable).
+- Forex_K/USD: Exchange rate of the local currency (Kwacha) to the US dollar.
-- BoZ_Reserves_K: Foreign exchange reserves held by the Bank of Zambia (independent variable).
+- BoZ_Reserves_K: Foreign exchange reserves held by the Bank of Zambia.
-- Currency_In_Circulation: Amount of local currency in circulation (independent variable).
+- Currency_In_Circulation: Amount of local currency in circulation.
-- Copper_US/Tonne: Price of copper per tonne in US dollars (independent variable).
+- Copper_US/Tonne: Price of copper per tonne in US dollars.
-- Maize_(K'/50Kg): Price of maize per 50 kg in Kwacha (independent variable).
+- Maize_(K'/50Kg): Price of maize per 50 kg in Kwacha.
 - Gross Domestic Product per capita(USD): The total economic output of a country (Gross Domestic Product - GDP) divided by its total population

 We will ensure your data is clean, complete, and in a consistent format (e.g., monthly time series), Handle missing values (e.g., interpolation or removal), and Normalize or scale the data if necessary (e.g., if variables are in different units)